berzel/paynow-php/README.md

 Getting/Creating an instance of the paynow class is really simple, you just use the `getInstance()` method, which accepts

 two parameters.
-In its most basic form you just specify the id, key and optionally paynow endpoint to initiate the
+In its most basic form you just specify the id and key of your paynow integration.
+You can retrieve your Paynow

-transaction, of your paynow integration.
-You can retrieve your Paynow app id and app key from the Paynow control panel.
+app id and app key from the Paynow control panel.

 ```php
 $paynow = Paynow::getInstance($appId, $appKey);